 Suicide is a major public health issue – and around the clock, its impact is felt globally.
-More than 800,000 people worldwide die by suicide annually, according to the World Health Organization (WHO).
+Close to 800,000 people die due to suicide every year, which is one person every 40 seconds, according to the World Health Organization (WHO).

-In the U.S., more than 44,000 people die by suicide annually – making suicide the eigth leading cause of death (Source: American Foundation for Suicide Prevention).
+In the United States, more than 44,000 people die by suicide annually – making suicide the tenth leading cause of death.
+On average, there are 123 suicides per day.
+In 2016, white males accounted for 7 of 10 suicides, and firearms accounted for 51% of all suicides.
+(Source: American Foundation for Suicide Prevention).
 In 2015, 9.8 million U.S. adults aged 18 or older thought seriously about attempting suicide, including the 2.7 million who made suicide plans and 1.4 million who made non-fatal attempts (Source: SAMHSA).

 Suicide Trends in Washington State